 Whether you’re looking to lease your warehouse space, purchase a modern production facility to diversify your investment portfolio, manage the profitability and long-term value of your current assets, or sell an existing asset , we offer a comprehensive range of services for the logistics and industrial sector including.
 These include Property Development, transaction and consulting, occupier solutions, International Investment Group, valuation, Property Management, and Investment Management.

 The Logistics and Industrial Market

-The industrial and logistics market has over recent years gained significant market shares in comparison to other assets and represents 17% of total commercial real estate in 2020.
-The asset class has proven attractive thanks to low government bonds and strong relative pricing compared to other sectors.
-Despite the Covid-19 pandemic and the many restrictions imposed by governments, the European transaction volume for logistics increased by 14% compared to 2019.
-E-commerce penetration and the need for warehouses to respond to the increasing demand from consumers have pushed transaction volumes up.
+The industrial and logistics market has over recent years gained significant market shares in comparison to other assets and represents 20% of total commercial real estate in 2022 (versus 10% in 2010).
+The asset class has proven attractive thanks to strong relative pricing compared to other sectors, supported by steady occupier demand and rental growth.
+Growing E-commerce penetration and the need for warehouses to respond to the increasing demand from consumers have pushed transaction volumes up.

 Thanks to a number of social, political and economic events over the past few years, investment in industrial and logistics has come to be viewed by investors as a safe and stable choice.

 Main logistics hubs in Europe

 Investment Key Figures